Toys and stuff

 Don’t waste money on a toy that may end up being discarded, take a look at our round up below so you can choose the best logic toy for your rabbit.

-1 Treat ball
+1 Rabbit treat ball

 treat ball bunny toy